 San Diego Veterans Treatment Court

 Veterans Court provides eligible veterans who have misdemeanor and felony convictions treatment designed especially for veterans through a collaboration between the County of San Diego’s District Attorney’s Office, the Superior Court, Department of Public Defender (Including Defense Bar), treatment providers.
-To participate, veteran must be able to show some type of mental health issue related to their service.
+To participate, the veteran must be able to show some type of mental health issue related to their service.